kmaitland/bmedoptics-segmentation-code/README.md

 ###Image Model

 Image model generator.
-Use imodel.m to generate initial model.
-Use imodel2 to add contrast and noise.
+Use imodel.m to generate initial model, this creates a *.mat file that is used by imodel2.m.
+Use imodel2 to add contrast and noise, you must have a *.mat file generated or the script will fail.
 The image model generates a "8-bit" image in a 16-bit container, so output may not be visible to the user (This allows for pixel values greater than 255).

 ###Overlap